ncocana/proyecto-pydevops/README.md

 Now, place yourself on the directory of the repository and execute the following command:

 ```
-python .\src\create_webpage.py
+python .\rental_bikes.py
 ```

-This will start the proccess to extract the data from the database, insert it on the HTML of the webpage, and create the HTML files for the webpage.
-Then you will only need to open one of the HTML files on the folder "docs" to start navegate on the webpage.
+This will start the proccess to extract the data from the database, insert it on the HTML of the webpage, create the HTML files for the webpage, push them to GitHub, and after a while, they will be deployed on GitHub Pages.

+You can either view the result locally opening one of the HTML files on the folder "docs", or wait a few minutes until GitHub Pages deploys the webpage to start navegating it.

 # Technical description